Sexual Dysfunction and Disease

 How does diabetes affect sexual function?

-Diabetes also can affect the blood vessels.
-In addition, a condition called diabetic neuropathy—which involves damage to the nerves—may contribute to problems with sexual function.
+Diabetes also can affect the blood vessels, leading to ED.
+In addition, a condition called diabetic neuropathy—which involves damage to the nerves—may cause orgasm without ejaculation.

 For people with diabetes, the first step in treating sexual dysfunction is to control their blood glucose levels.
 When the diabetes is well-controlled, there is a decreased risk for many complications, including sex-related problems.

 Treatments for erectile dysfunction that are used for men with diabetes include:

 - Tadalafil (Cialis®)

 - Avanafil (Stendra®)